dwalend/blog/_pending/2014-10-18-Enron-Thing.md

 ---
 layout: post
-title: Just Between People at Enron
+title: Between People at Enron
 comments: True
 ---

 The testing in my [graph algorithm library](https://github.com/dwalend/ScalaGraphMinimizer) up to now has all been on randomly connected graphs -- graphs with some random edges connecting nodes.
 To test Brandes' betweenness algorithm and (soon) the Louvain method I wanted some graph from nature.
-The Louvain method would be particularly bad at random graphs.
-At ActivateNetworks we did a lot of work with social graphs; I implemented Brandes' algorithm while there but no longer have access to our customers' data.
-Social graphs are more sane because [people form communities of about 140 members, tightly linked](link to Luke's slide about brain volume and social group size).
-I pulled in part of the [Enron email corpus](http://en.wikipedia.org/wiki/Enron_Corpus) to use for tests, which I turned into a [still-very-hacky github project](https://github.com/dwalend/EnronMetaData).
+The Louvain method would be particularly bad at random graphs, and betweenness doesn't make a lot of sense.

+At ActivateNetworks we did a lot of work with social graphs; I implemented Brandes' algorithm while there.
+Social graphs are more sane because [people form communities of about 150 members, Dunbar's number](http://en.wikipedia.org/wiki/Dunbar%27s_number).
+I couldn't share our customers' data, so I pulled in part of the [Enron email corpus](http://en.wikipedia.org/wiki/Enron_Corpus) to use for tests, which I turned into a [still-very-hacky github project](https://github.com/dwalend/EnronMetaData).

 ## The Enron Email Corpus

+The Justice Department seized Enron's email logs from the company and went fishing for crooks.
 The [Enron email corpus](http://en.wikipedia.org/wiki/Enron_Corpus) may be the largest clob of email available for research.
-The Justice Department seized the email logs from the company and went fishing for crooks.
 I'll let others report [the results](http://en.wikipedia.org/wiki/Enron_scandal); they found what they were looking for.
 [Andrew McCallum](http://en.wikipedia.org/wiki/Andrew_McCallum) purchased a copy of it and made it available to us all.
 You can download the whole works from a variety of sources, including the full text of the emails.
 Most of them are remarkably dull, but are great fodder for a talk on (total lack of) electronic privacy.

 I downloaded them from [Forever Data](http://foreverdata.org/1009/).
-(I could not use that company name for a creepy short story.)
+(I could not make up that company's name in a creepy short story.)
 I use the email metadata only, which, for each email sent, shows who was emailing who.
 It's much smaller, and in an easy-to-parse CSV format.
 I also only used the data for April 2000 for my tests.
-I don't need much more, and github gets cranky about [files bigger than 100 MB](https://help.github.com/articles/what-is-my-disk-quota/).
+I don't need more, and github gets cranky about [files bigger than 100 MB](https://help.github.com/articles/what-is-my-disk-quota/).

 ## Experience is What You Get When You Really Wanted Something Else

 I'd thought parsing the CSVs would be a good way to get a little experience with [Parboiled](https://github.com/sirthias/parboiled2).
 It didn't go so well.
 The CSV example didn't work out of the box, but [Mathias](https://github.com/sirthias) fixed it when I asked.
 He then added it as an official example.
-I had a companion object for my Transmissions class, which [caused trouble](https://github.com/sirthias/parboiled2): "Note that there is one quirk: For some reason this notation stops working if you explicitly define a companion object for your case class.
+I had a companion object for my Transmissions class, which [caused trouble](https://github.com/sirthias/parboiled2); "Note that there is one quirk: For some reason this notation stops working if you explicitly define a companion object for your case class.
 You'll have to write ~> (Person(_, _)) instead."
 Having the companion object extend the right Tuple13 fixed it (and possibly problems with Slick).

     import implicit.expletives

     object Transmission extends ((String,Int,Long,Email,Email,String,Boolean,Boolean,Boolean,String,String,String,String) => Transmission)

-I can't recommend trying to maintain that inheritance in a project where someone gets to add or remove columns, but the compiler will complain if you don't cross your ts.
+I can't recommend trying to maintain that extends clause in a project where someone gets to add or remove columns, but the compiler will complain if you break it.

 My parser ran out of memory.
 [Parboiled2 can't stream](https://groups.google.com/forum/#!topic/parboiled-user/b7PH49fiFco).